 Step 4: Assign Role-Based Access Permissions

 Define where and when the fob is allowed to give access.
-Permissions should always be role-based.
-For example, residents may be given access to unit doors and amenities, while maintenance staff may require access to utility rooms or service areas.
+Permissions should always be role-based and follow the principle of least privilege, giving users access only to the areas and schedules required for their responsibilities (residents can access unit doors, while staff can access utility rooms or service areas).

 Step 5: Set Time-Based Access Rules